Krazete/sgm/process.md

 #### Notes
 - AssetStudio is used for extracting most files because it's easier to use and exports assets in a nicely structured way.
-- UABE is used for extracting scripts because it rebuilds scripts; AssetStudio pretty much only exports reference pointers.
+- UABE is used for extracting scripts because it rebuilds scripts and formats them as JSON; AssetStudio pretty much only exports reference pointers.
 - The palletized portraits don't appear to be within the APK.